 - The school's SEND budget is allocated to meet the needs of the children currently on the SEND Register. - The budget is allocated to ensure that children's individual needs are met in relation to specific interventions and programmes as appropriate. - The progress and attainment of all children is tracked and resources are allocated according to need. - The SEND budget is used to ensure that school staff are qualified and trained to support your child and to purchase specialist help if needed.
-For example, we purchase a Service Level Agreement with SENISS to support children who have specific learning difficulties, EMTAS, Seedlings and Educational Psychologist Services Support. - We also use the budget to ensure that children's individual needs are met from specific interventions and programmes, where appropriate.
+For example, we purchase a Service Level Agreements to support children's needs, for example: Seedlings and EMTAS.
+We currently purchase Educational Psychology Services from a provider external to the local authority. - We also use the budget to ensure that children's individual needs, are supported from specific interventions and programmes, where appropriate. - The budget is also used to ensure Learning Support Assistant support for specific interventions for groups of children. - The Governors are fully informed regarding the allocation of funding and its impact.
+They are kept regularly updated regarding special needs provision throughout the year. - Top-Up Funding may be applied for through the Local Authority where it is deemed necessary to support the pupil.
+They may require close proximity or enhanced support from school staff.
+This funding is reviewed annually and is allocated through the Local Authority Banding System.

-- The budget is also used to ensure Learning Support Assistant support for specific interventions for groups of children. - The Governors are fully informed regarding the allocation of funding and its impact.
-They are kept regularly updated regarding special needs provision throughout the year. - We have a designated SEND governor who meets with SENCO to review the schools needs and proposed developments. - For the development of overall physical well-being we have been allocated P.E. and Pupil Premium Funding for the years 2017-18.
+- We have a designated SEND Link Governor who meets with SENCO to review the schools needs and proposed developments. - For the development of overall physical well-being we have been allocated P.E. and Pupil Premium Funding for the years 2020-21.